-3.3.2.5 Continuous Learning Requirement
+3.3.2.4 Continuous Learning Requirement

-To maintain a FAC-C certification contracting professionals are required to earn 80 continuous learning points (CLPs) of skills currency training every two years.
-Individuals are encouraged to use continuous learning opportunities to complete any new certification requirements.
+To maintain a FAC-C (Professional) certification, contracting professionals are required to earn 100 continuous learning points (CLPs) of skills currency training every two years by April 30th8.
 Supervisors are encouraged to use the continuous learning requirement to assist individuals in obtaining core competencies, maintaining critical acquisition skills, and acquiring operating unit-specific training.
 Failure to comply with CLP requirements nullifies the certification and its transferability to other agencies.

-Continuous learning points must be submitted in FAI's system for training and certification Guidance on earning continuous learning points and assigning points to various developmental activities is provided in Appendix G. Continuous learning activities may include, but are not limited to the following:
+Continuous learning points must be submitted in FAI's system for training and certification.
+Guidance on earning continuous learning points and assigning points to various developmental activities is provided in Appendix G. Continuous learning activities may include, but are not limited to the following: